ccdmb/predector/docs/output.md

 1. seqid -- The protein name in the fasta you provided.
 2. effector_score -- Float.
 The predector machine learning effector score for this protein.
 3. manual_effector_score -- Float.
 The manually created effector score, which is the sum of the products of several values in this spreadsheet.
-Consult the paper for details.
+See [manual ranking scores](#manual-ranking-scores) for details.
 4. manual_secretion_score -- Float.
 The manually created secretion score, which is the sum of the products of several values in this spreadsheet.
-5. phibase_effector -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the phibase phenotypes: Effector, Hypervirulence, or loss of pathogenicity.
-6. phibase_virulence -- Boolean \[0, 1\] indicating whether the protein had a significant hit with the phenotype "reduced virulence".
-7. phibase_lethal -- Boolean \[0, 1\] indicating whether the protein had a significant hit with the phenotype "lethal".
+3. effector_matches -- A comma separated list of the significant matches to the curated set of fungal effector HMMs.
+      If you are interested in knowing more about matches, see https://doi.org/10.6084/m9.figshare.16973665 under `effectordb.tsv` for details and links to papers describing functions.
+4. phibase_genes -- A comma separated list of PHI-base gene names that were significant hits to this sequence.
 8. phibase_phenotypes -- A comma separated list of the PHI-base phenotypes in the significant hits to PHI-base.
-9. phibase_matches -- A comma separated list of the PHI-base entries that were significant hits.
+9. phibase_ids -- A comma separated list of the PHI-base entries that were significant hits.
-10. effector_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit in the predector curated set of fungal effectors.
+5. has_phibase_effector_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the phibase phenotypes: Effector, Hypervirulence, or loss of pathogenicity.
+6. has_phibase_virulence_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit with the phenotype "reduced virulence".
+7. has_phibase_lethal_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit with the phenotype "lethal".
+13. pfam_ids -- A comma separated list of all Pfam HMM ids matched.
-11. effector_matches -- A comma separated list of the matches to the curated set of fungal effectors.
+13. pfam_names -- A comma separated list of all Pfam HMM names matched.
-12. pfam_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the selected Pfam HMMs associated with virulence function.
+12. has_pfam_virulence_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the selected Pfam HMMs associated with virulence function.
+       A list of virulence associated Pfam entries is here: https://github.com/ccdmb/predector/blob/master/data/pfam_targets.txt .
-13. pfam_matches -- A comma separated list of all Pfam HMMs matched.
+15. dbcan_matches -- A comma separated list of all dbCAN matches.
-14. dbcan_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the dbCAN domains associated with virulence function.
+14. has_dbcan_virulence_match -- Boolean \[0, 1\] indicating whether the protein had a significant hit to one of the dbCAN domains associated with virulence function.
-15. dbcan_matches -- A comma separated lst of all dbCAN matches.
+       A list of virulence associated dbCAN entries is here: https://github.com/ccdmb/predector/blob/master/data/dbcan_targets.txt .
 16. effectorp1 -- Float.
 The raw EffectorP v1 prediction pseudo-probability.
 Values above 0.5 are considered to be effector predictions.
 17. effectorp2 -- Float.
 The raw EffectorP v2 prediction pseudo-probability.
 Values above 0.5 are considered to be effector predictions.
 Values below 0.6 are annotated in the raw EffectorP output as "unlikely effectors".
 18. effectorp3_cytoplasmic -- Float or None '.'.
 The EffectorP v3 prediction pseudo-probability for cytoplasmic effectors.
 EffectorP only reports probabilities for classifiers over 0.5. '.' indicates where the value is not reported by EffectorP v3.
 19. effectorp3_apoplastic -- Float or None '.'.
 As for `effectorp3_cytoplasmic` but for apoplastic effector probability.
 20. effectorp3_noneffector -- Float or None '.'.
 As for `effectorp3_cytoplasmic` but for non-effector probability.
-21. is_secreted -- Boolean \[0, 1\] indicating whether the protein had a signal peptide predicted by any method, and does not have >=2 transmembrane domains predicted by either TMHMM or Phobius.
-22. any_signal_peptide -- Boolean \[0, 1\] indicating whether any of the signal peptide prediction methods predict the protein to have a signal peptide.
+21. deepredeff_fungi -- Float.
+The deepredeff fungal effector classifier pseudo probability.
+Values above 0.5 are considered to be effector predictions.
+21. deepredeff_oomycete -- Float.
+The deepredeff oomycete effector classifier pseudo probability.
+Values above 0.5 are considered to be effector predictions.
 23. apoplastp -- Float.
 The raw ApoplastP "apoplast" localised prediction pseudo probability.
 Values above 0.5 are considered to be apoplastically localised.
+21. is_secreted -- Boolean \[0, 1\] indicating whether the protein had a signal peptide predicted by any method, and does not have >=2 transmembrane domains predicted by either TMHMM or Phobius.
+22. any_signal_peptide -- Boolean \[0, 1\] indicating whether any of the signal peptide prediction methods predict the protein to have a signal peptide.
 24. single_transmembrane -- Boolean \[0, 1\] indicating whether the protein is predicted to have 1 transmembrane domain by TMHMM or Phobius (and not >1 for either), and in the case of TMHMM the predicted number of TM AAs in the first 60 residues is less than 10.
 25. multiple_transmembrane -- Boolean \[0, 1\] indicating whether a protein is predicted to have more than 1 transmembrane domain by either Phobius or TMHMM.
 26. molecular_weight -- Float.
 The predicted molecular weight (Daltons) of the protein.